spectral-cockpit/opusreader2/README.md

 3. providing useful downstream features for metadata and spectra management.

 We now track changes under semantic versioning using [{fledge}](https://github.com/cynkra/fledge).
 Please consult the [NEWS](NEWS.md) to follow progress and the history of features along semantic versioning.
-Our goal is to release a stable version 1.0.0 on CRAN that is production ready.
+Our goal is to release a stable version 1.0.0 on CRAN that is production ready, planned until End of January 2023.

 ## 📦 Installation